aws-samples/building-bots-on-aws/1_ServerlessAppSetup/README.md

 # Module 1: Create a serverless application

-In this step, you will create a Serverless Application that uses Amazon API Gateway and AWS Lambda to receive and process events.
+In this step, you will create a Serverless Application that uses AWS Lambda to receive and process events.
 The infrastructure will be orchestrated by an automatically created CI/CD pipeline.
 You will then extend the default IAM role created so that you can work with additional services later on.

 ## Implementation Instructions